Yue-Cao-yc/Yue-Cao-yc.github.io/index.md

 I am a Junior Research Assistant under the supervision of Prof. Maggie Ziyin Mai at the Chinese University of Hong Kong (CUHK).

-Before coming to CUHK, I completed my Master of Education degree in Education at the University of Hong Kong, (HKU), and completed my Bachelor of Education degree in Education at East China Normal University.
+Before coming to CUHK, I completed my Master of Education degree in Education at the University of Hong Kong, (HKU), and completed my Bachelor of Education degree in Education at East China Normal University(ECNU).

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - **yuecao@cuhk.edu.hk**